 If during the evaluation of your application it is evident that your previous education does not meet the bachelor course related requirements, but is comparable to a research university degree obtained in the Netherlands, the Admissions Office will automatically evaluate your application for other MSc programmes offered by RSM and offer an alternative when possible.
 It is therefore only possible to apply for one programme.

 RSM offers pre-master programmes to students with a business related degreed obtained at an Applied Sciences University (from Austria, Belgium, Finland, Germany, The Netherlands, Sweden and Switzerland).
-It is not possible to join a pre-master with a research university background in order to obtain more relevant courses.

 - MScBA Master in Management